-Ø ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2011 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15( d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition perio d from to Commission fi le number: 1-33891 ORION MAR INE GROUP, INC. Delaware 26-0097459 State of Incorporation IRS Employer Identification Number 12000 Aerospace Suite 300 Houston, Texas 77034 (713) 852-6500 Address of Principal Executive Office Telephone number (including area code) Securities registered pursu nant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common stock, \$0.01 par value per share The New York Stock Exchange Securities registered pursuan t to Section 12(g) of the Act: None Indic cate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act: ☐ Yes ☑ No Indic cate by check mark if the Registrant is not required to file reports pursuan nt to Section 13 or 15(d) of the Act: ☐ Yes ☑ No duri uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 strant was required to file such reports) and (2) has been subject to such filing subn subn , d posted on its corporate website, if any, every interactive date file required to be ceding 12 months (or for such shorter period that the registrant was required to of th 5 of Regulation S-K is not contained herein, and will not be contained, to the best incorporated by reference in Part III of this Form 10-K or any amendment to this defir nition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See Exchange Act (Check One): er $\square$ Smaller reporting company $\square$ Indic cate by check mark whether the Registrant is a shell company (as defined l in Rule 12b-2 of the Act) ☐ Yes ☑ No non- , 2012.
-The aggregate market value of the Registrant's common equity held by at business day of the Registrant's most recently completed second quarter, based ate.
+(Mai rk One) THE SECURITIES EXCHANGE ACT OF 1934 led December 31, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 1-33891 ORION MARIN E GROUP, INC. Delaware 26-0097459 State of Incorporation IRS Employer Identification Number 12000 Aerospace Suite 300 Houston, Texas 77034 (713) 852-6500 Address of Principal Executive Office Telephone number (including area code) Securities registered pursual nt to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common stock, \$0.01 par value per share The New York Stock Exchange Securities registered nursuant t o Section 12(g) of the Act: None India cate by check mark if the Registrant is a well-known seasoned issuer, as de cate by check mark if the Registrant is not required to file reports pursuant duri red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ant was required to file such reports) and (2) has been subject to such filing subn subn posted on its corporate website, if any, every interactive date file required to be ding 12 months (or for such shorter period that the registrant was required to of th of Regulation S-K is not contained herein, and will not be contained, to the best corporated by reference in Part III of this Form 10-K or any amendment to this defin nition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Ex accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See schange Act (Check One): Smaller reporting company Indic cate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act) ☐ Yes ☑ No by n 25, 2013.
+The aggregate market value of the Registrant's common equity held business day of the Registrant's most recently completed second quarter, based RATED BY REFERENCE on connection with the 2012 Annual Meeting of Stockholders to be filed on or